edmundhung/conform/docs/file-upload.md

 There are some caveats when validating a multiple file input:

-- Conform will transform the value to an array only when there are more than one entry with the same name.
+- Conform will transform the value to an array only when there are more than one files selected.
 To ensure a consistent data structure, you need to preprocess the data as shown in the snippet.
-- Conform is not able to populate indivdiual error of a particular file.
-Please ensure all error messages are assigned properly, e.g. `files` instead of `files[1]`.
+- Conform will not populate individual error on each file.
+Please make sure all error messages are assigned properly, e.g. `files` instead of `files[1]`.

 ```tsx
 import { useForm } from '@conform-to/react';